adityapallipati/aws-solutions-architect/s3/README.md

 - **IAM Access Analyzer for S3**: Analyzes resource policies to help identify and mitigate potential access risks.

+    - **Access Analyzer for S3** will alert you when your S3 buckets are exposed to the **Internet** or **other AWS Accounts**.
+    - In order to use Access Analyzer for S3 you need to first create and analyzer in IAM Access Analyzer at the account level.

 - **Inter-network Traffic Privacy**: Ensures data privacy by encrypting data moving between AWS services and the Internet.

+    - Inter-network traffic privacy is about keeping data private as it travels across different networks.
+    - AWS PrivateLink (VPC Interface Endpoints)
+      - Allows you to connect an Elastic Network Interface (ENI) directly to other AWS Services eg S3, EC2, Lambda.
+      - It can connect to select Third-Party services via the AWS Marketplace.
+      - AWS PrivateLink can go cross-account.
+      - Has fine-grain permissions via VPC endpoint policies.
+      - There is a charge for using AWS PrivateLink.

+    - VPC Gateway Endpoint
+      - Allows you to connect a VPC directly to S3 (or DynamoDB) staying private within the internal AWS network.
+      - VPC Gateway Endpoint can not go cross-account.
+      - Does not have fine-grain permissions.
+      - There is no charge to use VPC Gateway Endpoints.

 - **Object Ownership**: Manages data ownership between AWS accounts when objects are uploaded to S3 buckets.

 - **Access Points**: Simplifies managing data access at scale for shared datasets in S3.

 - **Access Grants**: Providing access to S3 data via directory services eg Active Directory

+    - **Amazon S3 Access Grants** lets you **map identities in a directory service** (IAM Identity Center, Active Directory, OKTA) to access datasets in S3.

 - **Versioning**: Preserves, retrieves, and restores every version of every object stored in an S3 bucket.